ozzyaaron/testing_presentation_1/presentation.md

 # Different Tools for Different Parts

 * You're starting from the outside of the application and writing tests as you reach into the models
-* Cucumber tests full stack but primarily drives views and controllers
+* Cucumber tests full stack
+  * Primarily drives views and controllers
+  * It's generally about best-case scenarios
-* RSpec tests full stack too, but primarily better for controller edges cases and full model tests
+* RSpec can do full stack too
+  * Primarily better for controller edges cases and full model tests
+  * Sweep up whats leftover from the best-case tests (Cukes)

 !